"Poor old Peter. In verse 30, he calls Jesus, the Messiah. Three short verses later, Jesus is calling Peter, 'Satan.'"

 (page 180) *Bracketed words have been added by D. Ewart.

-When Peter says, "You are the Messiah," he confirms the authority / status / honour of Jesus - as seen by his closest followers - to now take his show on the road to Jerusalem.
+When Peter says, "You are the Messiah," he confirms the authority / status / honour of Jesus to now take his show on the road to Jerusalem.

 In a very real sense, up to now, Jesus has been working the small town stages to build up his street cred's.
 And having made a name for himself, he is now ready to tackle the big leagues - Jerusalem and the Roman authorities.